luckyshot/OpenSound/README.md

 ### /playlist

-Requests current playlist, called on page load and when the status.hash.playlist changes:
+Requests current playlist, called on page load and when the <code>status.hash.playlist</code> changes:

 <pre>[ // list of songs
 	'folder/path/starting/at/root/mysong.mp3'